timingsniper/SMIC-Weighted-Average-Grade-Calculator/README.md

 # Download
 Link: https://github.com/timingsniper/SMIC-Weighted-Average-Grade-Calculator/blob/master/WeightedGAPP.app.zip
 Click on "Download"
-For installation, move the GPACalculator.app file to "Applications" folder.
+For installation, move the WeightedGAPP.app file to "Applications" folder.

 If you are stuck with error saying "unidentified developer", follow the following guide: